miabbott/miabbott.github.io/_posts/2018-06-13-rpm-ostree-automatic-updates.md

 This means we can choose how to use the 'staging' feature on our host.

 **!!!
+WARNING !!!  !!!
+WARNING !!!  !!!
+WARNING !!!  !!!
 WARNING !!!

-These features are still considered experimental, so you are accepting some amount of risk by using them.  !!!
-WARNING !!!**
+These features are still considered experimental, so you are accepting some amount of risk by using them.**

 However, by enabling the feature on your host and [reporting issues](https://github.com/projectatomic/rpm-ostree/issues/), you are helping to stabilize this feature for production-grade deployments